What’s that smell?!

 We all have experience with a range of dog-related odours - passing gas that clears the room, those in desperate need of a bath - but have you ever encountered a pungent fish-like smell?

 If you answered yes, you have likely experienced the whiff of anal gland secretion.
 When your dog passes faeces, it’s squeezed out by the faeces pushing on the two glands located on either side of the anus.
 This excretion gives the faeces its odour and is used to communicate with other dogs (similar to urine marking).
 These glands can also be expressed in moments of fear or excitement.

-A healthy stool will push the glands allowing them to empty at the time of passing, but loose stools or constipation can result in the glands not emptying properly, so they will fill up and leak or ooze out at inopportune times.
-There can also be cases where the glands do not function properly or have been damaged and as a result must be manually emptied at regular intervals.
+A healthy stool will allow the glands to empty at the time of passing, but loose stools or constipation can result in the glands not emptying properly, so they will fill up and leak or ooze out at inopportune moments.
+There can also be cases where the glands don’t function properly or have been damaged, and as a result, must be manually emptied at regular intervals.

-Signs your dog may have an anal gland problem:
+Signs your dog may have an anal gland problem

-- Scooting – often your dog will scoot their bottom along the ground to attempt to empty the full or irritated glands
+- Scooting – Often your dog will scoot their bottom along the ground to attempt to empty the full or irritated glands

 - Stains/Marks – The actual anal gland secretion is a dark, thick, pungent substance and small amounts can be left behind or seen on surfaces where your dog sits or lies.

 This sounds familiar - what should I do?

 If any of the above symptoms are present, it’s important to visit your vet.
 Your dog may simply need some help with emptying their glands, but there could be an infection present or another reason as to why your dog is having trouble emptying them naturally.
 It’s imperative that you seek a professional to have this done as it’s very easy to damage the glands by squeezing too hard or incorrectly, which can lead to further problems with emptying these glands in the future.
 Some groomers also offer anal gland expression; however, it is important to ensure that they have been adequately trained to provide this service.